 Common Examples of Photometric Study Applications

-- Sports courts including tennis, baseball, basketball, soccer, and volleyball
+- Sports lighting including tennis, baseball, basketball, soccer, and volleyball

 - Parking lots